Play Along with Chord Progressions

 LINKS go to my Main Page or Big Page or Summary Page or to another part of this page (if italicized) or YouTube (if non-italicized) or another external page.

-Five common chord progressions are simple & blues (with only major chords) and (with a minor chord) 50's1564jazz.
+Five common chord progressions are simple & blues (with only the three main major chords) and (by adding one minor chord) 50's1564jazz.

-Some youtube videos have backing tracks — that provide harmony (usually with chords plus basslines) and rhythm, but not melody — so you can “play along” by improvising new melodies, instead of playing an old melody (or improvising variations of the old melody).
+recordings: Some youtube videos are backing tracks with a Chord Progression; these provide harmony usually with chords plus basslines) and rhythm, but not melody — so you can “play along” by improvising new melodies. / And you can play along with videos that have a single chord (not a progression), or with recordings of songs.

 Musicians use a wide variety of chord progressions (CP's).
 Probably you should begin by using...